Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 However, the allure of a life of crime proved too strong to resist, leading Jorge down a path of car theft and involvement with chop shops across the city.

-In addition to his illegal activities, he had also found a lucrative source of income by facilitating the passage of illegal immigrants from Mexico into the United State, further adding to his criminal enterprises and financial gains.
+In addition to his illegal activities, he had also found a lucrative source of income by facilitating the passage of illegal immigrants from Mexico into the United States, further adding to his criminal enterprises and financial gains.

 Facilitating the passage of illegal immigrants from Mexico into the United States brought him additional revenue.

-Later on Jorge took the role of enforcer in this situation, “shaking down” debtors.
+Later, Jorge took on the role of enforcer in this situation, “shaking down” debtors.

 One of Griselda Blanco’s former enforcers, Jesus “Chucho” Castro, was to be killed by the hitman Jorge in 1982.